Master of Arts in Justice and Advocacy

 - Professional with a desire to work toward justice

 - Justice-oriented leader

 Please note that this program is currently pending authorization for online studies in some US states.
 Please contact email@example.com for more specific information about authorization in your state.

 "The MA in Justice and Advocacy provides biblical foundation and indispensable formation for leaders and change agents that are seeking God’s shalom in their contexts; working with the Spirit to transform organizations, systems, and communities."

 – Dwight Radcliff, Academic Dean of the Pannell Center for Black Church Studies

-Most students can expect to complete the MJA degree in 2 years through online and hybrid courses.
+Most students can expect to complete the MJA degree in 2-2.5 years through online courses.
 Coursework covers subjects like biblical studies, Christian ethics, psychology, community development, and missiology.
 Elective courses allow for the exploration of areas for further study including the ethics of justice; understanding change processes; social engagement; children and youth; and race, identity, and justice.
-A field placement component is required.
+A field integration component is required.